-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; mature bunchgrasses may have dead centers. - 14.
-Average percent litter cover (%) and depth (in): Under canopy and between plant interspaces (10-20%) and depth (± 1⁄4-inch) - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (February thru April [May]) ±700 lbs/ac.
-Favorable years 900 lbs/ac and unfavorable years 500 lbs/ac. - 16.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers. - 14.
+Average percent litter cover (%) and depth (in): Under canopy and between plant interspaces (20-30%) and depth (± 1⁄4in.) - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (February thru May) ± 700 lbs/ac.
+Favorable years 800 lbs/ac and unfavorable years 500 lbs/ac. - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include halogeton, Russian thistle, annual mustards, and cheatgrass.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, halogeton, Russian thistle, and annual mustards.

-17. Perennial plant reproductive capability: All functional groups should reproduce in average and above average growing season years.
-Little growth or reproduction occurs in severe drought years.
+17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.